See the Hotel Truth. Book with confidence.

 Each room comes with a stylish platform bed, backed by a padded leather headboard and topped with an eggplant-colored decorative roll pillow.
 The sheets and thin, quilted down comforter felt high-quality, and everything was extremely clean.

 Bathrooms are outfitted in a combination of white and tan marble, with a rectangular minimalist sink, a large tub and a wonderful rain showerhead.
-I had read that the hotel offers toiletries from the English luxury brand Molton Brown, but my heart sank when I realized that the lip balm and full-size body scrub on the shelf above the toilet were not for my use but were actually for sale.
-That said, the mini-bottles of relaxing shower gel, coco de mer body lotion, and lili-pili shampoo and conditioner all smelled heavenly, and I was happy to have them.
+The hotel offers toiletries from the English luxury brand Molton Brown, as well as bathrobes and slippers.

 Features

-There's a small fitness center with older machines, but no spa.
+There's a small fitness center with modern machines, but no spa.

 The fitness center is on the fifth floor of the hotel.
-It’s a bit on the small side, but it's functional, with older treadmills, bikes, ellipticals, and plenty of free weights.
+It’s a bit on the small side, but it's functional; with treadmills, bikes, ellipticals, and plenty of free weights.
 There is no spa on site, though the concierge is happy to arrange for treatments at guests' convenience.

 The hotel is very small, but there’s a screening room in the basement that is rented out for special events.
-Shortly after my visit, for example, Allure magazine screened a Julia Roberts movie to celebrate her appearance on its March 2009 cover.
+For example, Allure magazine screened a Julia Roberts movie to celebrate her appearance on one of their covers.

 Families